awsdocs/amazon-sagemaker-developer-guide/doc_source/notebooks-create-open.md

 1. To open the Launcher, choose **Amazon SageMaker Studio** at the top left of the Studio interface or use the keyboard shortcut `Ctrl + Shift + L`\.

-   To learn about all the available ways to open the Launcher, see [](studio-launcher.md)
+   To learn about all the available ways to open the Launcher, see [Use the Amazon SageMaker Studio Launcher](studio-launcher.md)

 1. In the Launcher, in the **Notebooks and compute resources** section, choose **Change environment**\.
 ![\[SageMaker Studio set notebook environment.\]](http://docs.aws.amazon.com/sagemaker/latest/dg/images/studio/studio-launcher-notebook-creation.png)